prajwal-pawar/FileLink/README.md

 # FileLink

-- FileLink is a encrypted file sharing website built in **Expressjs**.
+- FileLink is a secure encrypted file sharing website built in expressjs.
-- In FileLink, when you upload a file it generates a link.
-- You can share this link with anybody to share your file.
+- With FileLink, users can upload files, assign passwords for added security, and generate shareable links to effortlessly distribute files to recipients.

 ## Technologies used